iamNoah1/Asp.NetCoreAutomatedTestTraining/readme.md

 * Think about the testing scope.
 What do we want to test and what do want to mock?!
 * Think about the possible test cases of the controllers method to add a user.
 Write them down as XUnit test cases.
 * Implement your test cases.

+### Step 5
+I hope you had no trouble with the last tasks.
+It was a little bit tricky to test the controller regarding the dependencies to the service and the validator right?
+Check my solution and compare it yours.